-13.03 In addition, as regards the relevant provisions of the TRIPS Agreement in respect of other prior rights, notably the following provisions of the TRIPS Agreement should be mentioned:

-(i) Under Article 24.4, WTO members are not required to prevent continued and similar use of a particular geographical indication of another WTO member identifying wines or spirits in connection with goods or services by any of its nationals or domiciliaries who have used that geographical indication in a continuous manner with regard to the same or related goods or services in the territory of that Member either (a) for at least 10 years preceding 15 April 1994 or (b) in good faith preceding that date.
+- 13.05 Article 13(3) is based on Article 24.8 of the TRIPS Agreement: "The provisions of this Section shall in no way prejudice the right of any person to use, in the course of trade, that person's name or the name of that person's predecessor in business, except where such name is used in such a manner as to mislead the public". - 13.06 Article 13(4) does not specify all legitimate prior rights.
+Such rights may include trade names, plant variety denominations, etc. Under Article 24.4, WTO members are not required to prevent continued and similar use of a particular geographical indication of another WTO member identifying wines or spirits in connection with goods or services by any of its nationals or domiciliaries who have used that geographical indication in a continuous manner with regard to the same or related goods or services in the territory of that Member either (a) for at least 10 years preceding 15 April 1994 or (b) in good faith preceding that date.